 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via Yellow Card Scheme: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme at website www.mhra.gov.uk/yellowcard.
 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Amoxicillin Powder for oral suspension
+5. How to store Amoxicillin Sugar Free Suspension

-Keep this medicine out of the sight and reach of children
+Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton after "EXP".
+Do not use this medicine after the expiry date shown on the bottle and the carton after EXP.
 The expiry date refers to the last day of that month.
-Dry powder: Do not store above 25° C.